jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 ----

-AttributeError_ is raised when I use a name that is NOT in an :ref:`object<what is a class?>` that exists.
+AttributeError_ is raised when I use a name that is NOT in an :ref:`object<what is a class?>` that is defined.

 ----